XYIheng/MobileAppTesting/README.md

 # Mobile App Analysis and Testing

-Recent paper related to Mobile app analysis and testing.
+Recent papers related to Mobile app analysis and testing.
 Feel free to add new papers by pull requests.

 Please check the web [MobileAppTesting](https://xyiheng.github.io/MobileAppTesting/).